 Can you believe it’s been more than 20 years since the sexed-up legal dramedy made its television debut?
-It all started when FOX tasked David E. Kelley with creating a hit show that could piggy-back off of Melrose Place’s high ratings with the young female demo – and considering Kelley was the brains behind Chicago Hope and The Practice (not to mention a Boston University law school grad!) it’s really no surprise that Ally McBeal struck small-screen gold in 1997.
+It all started when David E. Kelley was tasked with creating a hit show that could piggy-back off of Melrose Place’s high ratings with the young female demo — and considering Kelley was the brains behind Chicago Hope and The Practice it’s really no surprise that Ally McBeal struck small-screen gold in 1997.

-With an office jam-packed with quirky characters, a slick single-camera style, and bizarro fantasy sequences, the innovative show seemed like it was ahead of its time (gender neutral bathrooms, anyone?) and was an instant hit with viewers.
+With an office jam-packed with quirky characters, a slick single-camera style and bizarro fantasy sequences, the innovative show seemed like it was ahead of its time and was an instant hit with viewers.
 Ally McBeal was such a pop culture phenomenon, in fact, that it even landed on the cover of Time magazine in 1998, sparking conversations about the current state of feminism.

 Show creator Kelley wrote all but one of the 112 episodes for the Boston-based series that racked up two Golden Globes and an Emmy during its five-season run – not to mention made a star of a certain dancing baby that became one of the earliest Internet memes.
 And while he may have gone on to create more hit shows, including the massively successful Big Little Lies, we have to ask: what have the stars of the show been up to?